 I joined NORCE in 2011 (previously Uni Research) in Bergen as a senior researcher before being promoted to Chief Scientist in 2018.
 I hold a PhD in Civil and Environmental engineering from Princeton University in 2008.
 I was also awarded a post-doctoral fellowship at the University of North Carolina at Chapel Hill, Department of Environmental Science and Engineering, funded by KAUST (King Abdullah University of Science and Technology).

 My research and expertise is in computational methods and modeling of multiphase flow in porous media with particular focus on geological CO2 storage.
-Over the past 20 years, my research has contributed to improving our understanding of long-term CO2 storage and containment, including the potential of leakage from legacy wells and faults.
-I have focused recently on understanding the role of pressure in large-scale storage and seeking more efficient tools for appraising basin-scale regions for gigatonne storage development.
+Over the past 20 years, my research has contributed to improving our understanding of long-term processes in CO2 storage, migration, and containment, including the potential of leakage from legacy wells and faults.
+I have focused recently on understanding the role of pressure in large-scale storage and seeking more efficient commercial-ready simulation tools for appraising basin-scale regions for gigatonne storage development.
+I am also actively investigating multi-physics processes during CO2 storage in depleted oil/gas reservoirs related to wettability alteration and gravity-driven miscible flooding.
+I am also looking forward to working in newly awarded projects for subsurface hydrogen (H2) energy storage where we will model lab-based observations of coupled biogeochemical and flow processes impacting efficient energy storage.

-I have established a strong research track record: 60 papers in peer-reviewed journals and proceedings, research grant leadership of 10+ CCS-related projects.
-I am also coordinator for a H2020 proposal called "Realisation of European Gigatonne CCS" (RealCCS).
+I have established a strong research track record: 60 papers in peer-reviewed journals and proceedings, research grant leadership of 15+ CCS- and H2-related projects.

 Long-term academic-industry partnerships have played an active role in my research.
 As a PhD student, my project was part of the Carbon Mitigation Initiative, a long-term research center funded by BP.
 Joining NORCE, I was part of the scientific leadership in the Center for Environment Friendly Energy Research FME-SUCCESS, which was jointly funded by industry partners including Equinor, DEA, Octio.
 Most recently, I have projects in collaboration with TOTAL, Equinor, Aker Solutions, Wintershall-DEA, and the Norwegian CCS Centre.